September 15, 2022

 And so, I boarded the Thalys high-speed train at Amsterdam Centraal station at 11 am this morning and set off on the 3.5-hour journey to Paris.

-So, I widened my hotel search to include Hendaye, France, and Irun, Spain.
+I widened my hotel search to include Hendaye, France, and Irun, Spain.
 Still nothing within reason.
-I widened it further still before deciding I’d just need get off the train 20 minutes early in the small French towns of St. Jean-de-Luz if I wanted to find a more modest price for a room.
+I widened it further still before deciding I’d need to get off the train 20 minutes early in the small French towns of St. Jean-de-Luz if I wanted to find a more modest price for a room.

-Tomorrow I would start my Camino.
+Tomorrow I will cross into Spain and start my Camino.